maksimumeffort/maksimumeffort/README.md

 ### Hello world 👋

 #### Alex here
-#### I'm a full stack developer with experience in Ruby, Java, React and Flutter
+#### I'm a full stack developer with experience in Ruby, Python, Java, React and Flutter

 ####   My aim is to create human-centered solutions that make a difference